 Cases When It’s Necessary

-There are some cases in which getting the police report is necessary to the processing of your claim.
-In these situations the police report is required to prove that you have a claim to compensation.
+There are some cases in which getting the police report is necessary for the processing of your claim.
+In these situations, the police report is required to prove that you have a claim to compensation.
 These situations include vandalism and theft.
 If you do not file a police report for vandalism or theft, and you do not provide that police report to the car insurance company, they have no requirement to take your word for it and pay your claim.